gematik/app-Tiger/tiger-standalone-proxy/README.md

     # The traffic routed via this "forwardAll"-routing will be logged by default
     # (meaning it will show up in the Rbel-Logs and be fowarded to tracing-clients)
     # This can be deactivated via this flag
+    rbelBufferSizeInMb: 1024
+    # Limits the rbel-Buffer to approximately this size.
+    # Note: When Rbel-Analysis is done the size WILL vastly exceed this limit!
+    disableRbelParsing: true
+    # Disable traffic-analysis by Rbel.
+This will not impeed proxy-forwarding nor
+    # the traffic-endpoints.
+    localResources: true
+    # This will share the WebUI-Resources (various CSS-files) from the tiger-proxy
+    # locally, thus enabling usage when no internet connection exists

     serverRootCa: "certificate.pem;privateKey.pem;PKCS8"
     # Can be used to define a CA-Identity to be used with TLS.
 The tiger-proxy will
     # generate an identity when queried by a client that matches the configured route.